GREAT DIGGING

 Golovchenko is familiar with the landscape of ruins, but he did not succumb to the fixation on them.
 Instead, he follows the trail of life, as complicated and almost hopeless as it may sometimes seem.
 The dramatic events which drew the attention of the European Union to Ukraine again continue to occur only marginally, and almost discreetly: carnations in the bullet holes of protective vests pointing out the bloody outcome of the Maidan, the gray-brown colours of the camouflage pattern that have seeped into the everyday life.

 The blue-yellow colours of the Ukrainian flag, with the blue being the symbol of the sky, but also the dominant colour of the plastic tarps, seem to be discreet as well.
 The washed out gray colour was the fundamental shade of the large socialist panel-block buildings, or at least it was perceived as such.
-Explosion of colours,
+Explosion of colours, a clash of colours: golden domes and sales stands.

 Colours trigger associations: the pieces of meat on the market tables and the bloody red of the flag.
 There are stations: Kyiv, Kharkiv, and above all and once again, Odessa.
 Also, the pictures do not show the counter-world of glamour and shamelessly displayed wealth of the nouveau riche and oligarchs, of which there are more than enough examples in Ukraine.
 So they’re not about the aesthetics of exposure.
 They provide a look at the ordinary that stands for itself and thus becomes remarkable, even puzzling.
 The world is broken down and then scrutinized through a mirror: as a reflection of advertising in the shop windows.
 The dream of a better life gets ruined along with the promises of the world of goods.
 The real goods, the big brands only exist as an imitation, as a substitute, as second hand items, but in turn in an abundance that unfolds its own magic.